Jiaaming/snapsort/README.md

 # SnapSort

-**SnapSort** is a light weighted (relatively) command-line tool that helps you classify and organize your photos based on focus accuracy, exposure (overexposed/underexposed), and content (landscape/portrait).
-SnapSort leverages OpenCV for image processing and allows you to quickly sort your photos into categorized folders for easy management.
+**SnapSort** is a light weighted (relatively) command-line tool that helps you classify and organize your photos.
+It leverages OpenCV for image processing and allows you to quickly sort your photos into categorized folders for easy management.

 ## Features
 - **Semantic search**: Search for images based on your prompt.
 - **Find similar images**: Find similar images based on a reference image.
-- **Exposure Classification**: Identify overexposed and underexposed images.
+- **Exposure Classification**: Categorize images by their overall luminance/brightness

+## Usage
+See [examples.md](examples.md) for usage examples.
 ## Installation

 You can install SnapSort using `pip`: